zackfertig/rct_progress/README.md

 # Import RCT1 progress into OpenRCT2

-Convert RollerCoaster Tycoon 1 progress into OpenRCT2’s highscores.dat so Classic/AA/LL scenarios (e.g., Forest Frontiers) show as completed.
+Convert RollerCoaster Tycoon 1 progress into OpenRCT2’s highscores.dat so Classic/AA/LL scenarios show as completed with the correct winner's name and park value.

 Tested with OpenRCT2 v0.4.27 on Windows.